vasu31dev/playwright-ts-template/README.md

 Understanding the project's architecture is key to working with the code.
 Please refer to the [Project Structure section](docs/ProjectStructure.md) for an overview of the directory layout and file organization.

-## Framework Setup
+## Customize Framework Setup

 Learn how to configure and customize the framework to suit your needs.
-Please refer to the [Framework Setup section](docs/FrameworkSetup.md) for detailed instructions.
+Please refer to the [Customize Framework Setup section](docs/CustomizeFrameworkSetup.md) for detailed instructions.

 ### Page Context set up